 There are two things you probably don’t want to look like when wearing denim shorts this summer: 1) Daisy Duke, and 2) a Gay Pride reveller circa 1999.
 Ensuring you look like neither is essentially a two-step process.

 Firstly, find the right fit and style.
-“Fit-wise, you’ll want a pair that’s not too tight, but not so loose as to make you look like the long-lost member of Limp Bizkit,” says Time Out style editor Miriam Bouteba.
-Style-wise, most washes work, but bear in mind that a pair of black denim shorts will prove much more versatile, and generally user-friendly, than a bleached pair with rips.
+“Fit-wise, you’ll want a pair that’s not too tight, but not so loose as to make you look like the long-lost member of Limp Bizkit,” says style writer Miriam Bouteba.
+Most washes work but bear in mind that a pair of black denim shorts will prove much more versatile and generally user-friendly than a bleached pair with rips.

 Secondly, wear them with the right pieces.
-That’s a yes to the vintage tee, Vans and Rains jacket, and a resounding no to the Oxford shirt, boat shoes and lightweight jumper.
+That’s a yes to a simple jeans and sneakers combination, and a resounding no a crop top.

 Resist any temptation to wear it with a hat.
 Unless the aim is to actively communicate to the world in no uncertain terms that the Man from Del Monte is your all-time style icon.

-Other than that, it’s pretty much plain sailing: wear yours with shirts, Breton tees, lightweight chinos and chino shorts.
-And maybe invest in a garment steamer if you don’t want to spend your entire summer ironing and/or hanging out at the dry cleaners.
+Other than that, it’s pretty much plain sailing: wear yours with shirts, Breton T-shirts, lightweight chinos and chino shorts.
+And maybe invest in a garment steamer if you don’t want to spend your entire summer ironing or hanging out at the dry cleaners.